G-Hung/blog/_posts/2021-11-23-the-weird-part-of-DS.md

 #### Weird part
 But in reality, why do people usually have impressions that DS/ML projects require less engineering skills?
 I have a few hypotheses about this

 1. Job role: people always confuse the job duties of data scientists, it is mix of engineer, analyst, product manager, operations.
-But in reality, the gap is very big, significant portion of people are working on analytics [things like experimental design, product analytics, etc], instead of developing the algorithms.
+But in reality, the spectrum is very wide, significant portion of people are working on analytics [things like experimental design, product analytics, etc], instead of developing the algorithms.
 It doesn't mean those are less important, as I mentioned above, it is really really hard to find a good DS in analytics with good business insights and guide the discussions.
 But they are the very different roles and require different skills even people may have the same title

 2. People: DS/ML fields are relatively new with fewer hard requirements, it opens up a lot of opportunities for people who are outside of the fields to join.
 When they climb up in the ecosystem, they start to decide the industry standard, after all, everyone has some path dependencies.